 Relaxes Bladder Muscles

 Caffeine helps ease and relax the detrusor muscles - or those that control the amount of fluid going from the bladder into the urethra - thereby causing the bladder to feel like it's getting filled up.
-Also, caffeine relaxes the bladder's capacity to hold large volume of urine.
+Also, caffeine relaxes the bladder's capacity to hold a large volume of urine.
 Hence the need to pee more frequently.

 While caffeinated drinks may be considered mild diuretics, or substances that may cause more frequent urination, they don't really cause dehydration.
 Drinking them as part of a normal lifestyle doesn't make a dent in fluid intake.
-They can, rather, add up as a part to your daily fluid requirement, alongside water (and other fluids that oddly hydrate such as skim milk and beer).
+They can, rather, add up as a part of your daily fluid requirement, alongside water (and other fluids that oddly hydrate such as skim milk and beer).